Turkey with a Baby or Toddler

 The Blue Mosque, or Sultan Ahmed Mosque, is another iconic landmark that you cannot miss while visiting Istanbul with toddlers or a baby.
 Named for the blue tiles that adorn its interior, this mosque is a stellar example of Islamic architecture and design.

 To make the visit more engaging for our children, we downloaded an audio guide and let them follow along with the commentary.
-We also took our time to explore the surrounding gardens, which provided for a peaceful respite from the busy city streets.
+We also took our time exploring the surrounding gardens, which gave us a peaceful break from the busy city streets.

-While the mosque was under construction while we were there, we were still in awe of the beauty of it all.
+When we visited, parts of the Blue Mosque were under construction, but we were still in awe of the beauty of it all.

 Travel Tip

 Dress modestly and bring a scarf or shawl to cover your head and shoulders, as it’s a strict requirement when visiting mosques in Istanbul.
 We saw guests turned away who were not dressed to the standards of the mosque administration.
-The Blue Mosque does provide them for use, but only for that Mosque.
-The others require you to bring your own.
+The Blue Mosque may provide coverings, but I would bring your own scarf so you are prepared for other mosques too.

 Shopping at the Grand Bazaar